Treatment of minimal under eye bags, under eye hollowness, and pronounced tear troughs can be done with the help of softer hyaluronic acid fillers.

 Thankfully, in situations wherein too much filler has been injected, hyaluronidase can be used to dissolve the unwanted material.
 Only when the original anatomy of the area has been restored can corrective treatment be done.

 Correcting Volume Using Fillers After Eye Bag Surgery

 At times there are cases wherein the surrounding areas will still look hollow, even after the fat pockets have been properly addressed with eye bag removal surgery.
 These surrounding areas usually include the upper cheeks and the junction between the eye and cheeks, which can be addressed with a thicker filler like Juvederm Voluma or Juvederm Ultra Plus; and the orbital rim and tear trough area, which do well with help from softer fillers like Restylane, Restylane Silk, or Juvederm Ultra.

-Fillers as a Short-Term Treatment that Need Regular Maintenance
+Fillers for Short-Term Treatment but Needs Regular Maintenance

 How long a filler lasts in the body depends on its viscosity.
 Thinner fillers usually last anywhere from 3-6 months, while thicker fillers can last for as long as 1-2 years.
 Because the primary ingredient in these fillers is hyaluronic acid, a substance that occurs naturally in the human body, how fast one’s body metabolizes the material also determines its longevity.

 How Injectable Fillers and Eye Bag Surgery are Both Invasive Procedures

 It’s important to understand that filler treatment is still considered an invasive treatment because you’re still piercing through the skin barrier with a needle.
 It’s ironic because many people opt for filler treatment instead of surgery because they want to avoid the invasiveness of surgery.